Housing

 Germany

-Country Report: Housing Last updated: 06/04/23
+Country Report: Housing Last updated: 16/06/25

 Author

-Some detailed figures are available for the Federal State of Bavaria: In 2022, 20.2% of persons living in collective accommodation centres in March 2022 were considered to be ‘false occupants’ (Fehlbeleger), which is the bureaucratic term for persons who are allowed to leave the centres, but have not found an apartment yet.
-Out of the 36,835 persons living in decentralised accommodation, 25.6% are ‘false occupants’ (i.e. 9,429 persons).[7]
+Some detailed figures are available for the Federal State of Bavaria: In 2022, 20.2% of persons living in collective accommodation centres in March 2022 were considered to be ‘false occupants’ (Fehlbeleger), which is the bureaucratic term for persons who are allowed to leave the centres but have not found an apartment yet.
+Out of the 36,835 persons living in decentralised accommodation, 25.6% are ‘false occupants’ (i.e., 9,429 persons).[10]

 If refugees or beneficiaries of subsidiary protection cannot provide for the costs, the rent for a room or an apartment is covered by the local social welfare office or the local job centre, but – as is the case for all beneficiaries of social aid in general according to national social law – only up to an ‘adequate’ level.
-What is considered ‘adequate’ depends on the local housing market, so beneficiaries of protection have to inquire with the local authorities to what amount rent will be reimbursed.
+What is considered ‘adequate’ depends on the local housing market, so beneficiaries of protection have to inquire with the local authorities as to what amount of rent will be reimbursed.

 Many local organisations and initiatives try to support refugees in finding apartments.
-One initiative operating for the whole of Germany, ‘Living Together Welcome’ (Zusammenleben willkommen, formerly ‘Refugees Welcome/Flüchtlinge willkommen’) runs an online platform providing assistance for people who want to share a flat with asylum seekers and refugees.
+One initiative operating for the whole of Germany, ‘Living Together Welcome’ (Zusammenleben willkommen, formerly ‘Refugees Welcome/Flüchtlinge Willkommen’) runs an online platform providing assistance for people who want to share a flat with asylum seekers and refugees.[15]

 Since August 2016, refugees and beneficiaries of subsidiary protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted.
-Furthermore, under Section 12a of the Residence Act authorities can oblige them to take up place of residence in a specific municipality within the Federal State (see section on Freedom of movement).
+Furthermore, under Section 12a of the Residence Act authorities can oblige them to take up a place of residence in a specific municipality within the Federal State (see section on Freedom of movement).
 One of the provisions introduced in the context of the new law refers explicitly to refugees and beneficiaries of subsidiary protection who still live in a reception centre or another form of temporary accommodation after their status has been determined.
-They can be obliged to take up their place of residence in a ‘specific place’ in order to provide themselves with ‘suitable accommodation’.[10]
+They can be obliged to take up their place of residence in a ‘specific place’ in order to provide themselves with ‘suitable accommodation’.[16]
 The Federal States which have applied this regulation so far refer beneficiaries of international protection to a municipality, not to a particular apartment.

 [3] Infomigrants, Germany: Finding housing as a refugee – an obstacle course (1/3), 14 September 2022, available at: https://bit.ly/3HodAI7.